Suing For Damage Caused By Potholes Includes Breach of Municipal Responsibility to Maintain Public Roadways | Lippa Legal Services

 [31] “Non-repair” will be established if the plaintiff proves “on a balance of probabilities that the municipality failed to keep the road in question in a reasonable state of repair”: Fordham, at para.
 26. The applicable legal test is, “was the road at the material time sufficiently in repair that those users of the road, exercising ordinary or reasonable care, could use it in safety”: Deering v.
 Scugog (Township), 2010 ONSC 5502 (CanLII), at para.
 100, affirmed 2012 ONCA 386 (CanLII), leave to appeal from C.A. refused [2012] S.C.C.A.
 No. 351.
 In adopting the Deering standard of care test, Laskin J.A. elaborated in Fordham, at para.
 28, that “ordinary reasonable drivers are not perfect drivers; they make mistakes”, but he cautioned, at para.
 29, “a municipality’s duty of reasonable repair does not extend to making its roads safer for negligent drivers.”

-In addition to cases where a municipality may be responsible for incidents involving automobiles due to failure to maintain the roadway, a municipality may also be responsible for incidents involving a pedestrian; Bellefleur v.
-London (City), (2002) 33 M.P.L.R.
-(3d) 252, a cyclist; Danco v.
+Further to the possibility that a municipality may be found liable for an incident involving automobiles due to a failure to properly maintain a roadway, a municipality may also be found liable for incidents that involve a pedestrian; Bellefleur v.
+London (City),(2002) 33 M.P.L.R.
+(3d) 252, a bicyclist; Danco v.
 Thunder Bay (City), (2002) 21 M.P.L.R.
-(3d) 18, or a person upon roller blades; Winter v.
+(3d) 18, or even a person upon roller blades; Winter v.
 London (City of), 2002 CanLII 15580.
+Essentially, a municipality owes a duty to all persons, automobile drivers or others, who may be users of the roadway.

 Notice Period